OctopusDeploy/blog/blog/2025-06/terraform-provider-release/index.md

 ## Configuration as Code projects and the Terraform Provider

-We observed customers using Terraform and Config as Code together to manage their projects and runbooks.
+We observed customers using Terraform and Config as Code (version-control) together to manage their projects and runbooks.
 While they're both powerful tools, combining them led to unexpected behaviours that can break instances.

 To ensure stability, we’re taking a clear stance: from version 1.0 onwards, you can manage your Octopus projects or runbooks using *either* Config as Code or Terraform—but not both.